Dictatus papae: Authorship

 The title Dictatus Papae implies that the pope composed the piece himself.
-It does not mean a "papal dictate" or any kind of a manifesto; rather it means "papal dictation".
+It does not mean a "papal dictate" or any kind of manifesto; rather, it means "papal dictation".
 It was not published, in the sense of being widely copied and made known outside the immediate circle of the papal curia.

 Some historians believe that it was written or dictated by Gregory himself, and others that it had a different origin and was inserted in the register at a later date.
 In 1087 Deusdedit, a cardinal and ally of Gregory, published a collection of decretals, dedicated to Pope Victor III, that embodied the law of the Church – canon law – which he had compiled from many sources, both legitimate and false (see Pseudo-Isidore).
 The Dictatus Papae agrees so closely with this collection that some have argued the Dictatus must have been based on it.